GabiMath/Analysis-MercadoLibre/README.md

 1. Getting databases.
 This notebook uses MercadoLibre API to get information about the smartphone products offered in each country.
 2. Analysis Colombia.
 3. Analysis Mexico.

+Note: Some column names are in Spanish because this project was developed in that language.